Pete Parkkonen

-Pete Eemeli Parkkonen (born 8 February 1990) is a Finnish singer singing in both Finnish and English.
-He took part in the Finnish Idol competition in its fourth season finishing third.
-After Idol he launched a solo career releasing albums The First Album in 2009 that topped the Finnish Albums Chart followed by I'm an Accident in 2010.
+Pete Eemeli Parkkonen (born 8 February 1990) is a Finnish singer.
+He took part in the Finnish Idol competition in its fourth season, then launched a solo career, releasing the albums The First Album in 2009 that topped the Finnish Albums Chart followed by I'm an Accident in 2010.
+He represented in the Eurovision Song Contest 2026 alongside violinist Linda Lampenius with the song "Liekinheitin", finishing 6th in the grand final with 279 points.